jgruberf5/TrustedProxy/README.md

 `/mgmt/shared/TrustedProxy`

-Placing `GET` requests to this iControl REST URI endpoint will either a list of tokens for all trusted devices, or a filtered list when a `targetHost` query parameter is supplied.
+Placing `GET` requests to this iControl REST URI endpoint will either a list of tokens for all trusted devices, or a filtered list when a `targetHost` path parameter is supplied.

 `GET /mgmt/shared/TrustedProxy`